images

 1. Choosing the Right Accommodation

-• Clear safety and operational protocols
+• Clear safety, hygiene, and operational protocols consistently upheld

-• On-site dining and spa service
+• On-site dining options offering convenience and quality culinary experiences

 2. Before You Travel